 Students that fail to meet this deadline will need to ask their supervisor to send an email to drec@oii.ox.ac.uk explaining when the committee can expect their form.

-Please note that CUREC1A applications generally take 30 days to process; CUREC 2 applications can take up to 60 days due to the fact that they are externally reviewed.
+Please note that CUREC1A applications generally take 30 days to process; CUREC 2 applications can take up to 60 days since they are externally reviewed.